Proponents claim a foot detox can remove toxins and heavy metals from the body. However, there is no scientific evidence to confirm this works.

 2. Apple cider vinegar soak

 Some people drink apple cider vinegar to encourage detoxification.
-To make a detox bath using apple cider vinegar, add 1 cup of the vinegar to a tub of warm water and soak the feet for 20–30 minutes.
+To make a foot bath using apple cider vinegar, add 1 cup of the vinegar to a tub of warm water and soak the feet for 20–30 minutes.
 Vinegar may also deodorize the feet.

 3. Baking soda and sea salt soak